A Nutritionist's Perspective on KetoJul 29, 2021

 Why am I so fond of the plant kingdom for our Health and Nutrition?

 Simply put, I have studied and worked in the health and Nutrition field for many years and I have witnessed many trends and theories.
 The one food trend that shows consistent positive benefits is a plant rich diet (I include my favourite books on the subject below).
 I'm talking about cancer prevention, protection from heart disease, diabetes, and even reversing autoimmune conditions!!
 No kidding, I could read an article a day for the rest of my life and still not have enough time to read them all.

 The research on the benefits of a plant strong diet, are simply irrefutable.
 Some will try to justify why they don't need it personally, but the sheer enormity of the science is ultimately what backs this up.

-Micro-nutrition, are nutrients that bodies needs to function daily: vitamins, minerals and phyto-nutrients (plant compounds, many of which that act as antioxidants).
+Micro-nutrition are nutrients that bodies need to function daily: vitamins, minerals and phyto-nutrients (plant compounds, many of which act as antioxidants).
 Many of our required micronutrients are only available through the plant kingdom, and we know that the more of these we can get in their natural form, the more optimal our bodies function (basis of the Gerson program).

 Just ask any well educated Nutritionist what their top skill is, and it will be to determine what their clients bodies are lacking based on symptomatology.
 Our body will show signs of possible deficiencies, and there are many concerning conditions, such as Scurvy as an example (vitamin C deficiency) that is the diseased state of a chronic deficiency.
 Unfortunately, by the time one exhibits symptoms of nutrient deficiencies, you are likely indeed very, very deficient! (not sure what nutrient deficiencies look like, learn more here)